INTRODUCTION AND MENTORING

 Greta Mitzam

-Bachelor’s degree program in Business Studies, second semester
+Bachelor’s degree program in Business Studies, 2nd semester

 I thought the mentoring program was great.
 When you’re new in town and don’t know anyone, the mentoring program is a great opportunity to meet people.